harsha-simhadri/big-ann-benchmarks/t3/gemini/README.md

 This submission requires the following software components where source-code is not available and/or not part of the source-code for this submission:
 * NVidia docker container runtime ( https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html )
 * CUDA 11 libraries and host drivers
-* NVidia V100 firmware
+* NVidia V100 firmware compatible with CUDA 11
-* Gemini Software system software and host drivers
+* Gemini Software system software and host drivers (version TBD)
-* Gemini pyGSL vector search library
+* Gemini pyGSL vector search library (version TBD)
-* LedaE PCIe board firmware
+* LedaE PCIe board firmware (version TBD)

 ## Hardware Setup And Software Installation